threatcode/threatcode-onion/salt/sensoroni/files/analyzers/README.md

 ### Development

-Custom analyzers should be developed outside of the Threat Code cluster, in a proper software development environment, with version control or other backup mechanisms in place.
-The analyzer can be developed, unit tested, and integration tested without the need for a Threat Code installation.
-Once satisifed with the analyzer functionality the analyzer directory should be copied to the Threat Code manager node.
+Custom analyzers should be developed outside of the Security Onion cluster, in a proper software development environment, with version control or other backup mechanisms in place.
+The analyzer can be developed, unit tested, and integration tested without the need for a Security Onion installation.
+Once satisifed with the analyzer functionality the analyzer directory should be copied to the Security Onion manager node.

-Developing an analyzer directly on a Threat Code manager node is strongly discouraged, as loss of source code (and time and effort) can occur, should the management node suffer a catastrophic failure with disk storage loss.
+Developing an analyzer directly on a Security Onion manager node is strongly discouraged, as loss of source code (and time and effort) can occur, should the management node suffer a catastrophic failure with disk storage loss.

 For best results, avoid long, complicated functions in favor of short, discrete functions.
 This has several benefits: